AliakseiKo/resize-emitter/README.md

 # resize-emitter

 Add resize event to any html element.
-You can subscribe to the resize event like to any other standard event.
+You can subscribe to the resize event like to any other standard event. **5.01KB** when compressed.

 I tried to make to it works in older versions of browsers.
 It was tested in: